hotg-ai/rune/docs/tutorials/proc_block_1.md

     └── lib.rs
 ```

-Each procedural block has 2 components
+Each processing block has 2 components

-- `lib.rs` file, where the logic of the procedural block is written
+- `lib.rs` file, where the logic of the processing block is written
 - `Cargo.toml` file, which contains package information and dependencies

 ## Dependencies

-Procedural blocks are dependent on the runic_types library.
-This can be added to the Cargo.toml file in the procedural block.
+Processing blocks are dependent on the runic_types library.
+This can be added to the Cargo.toml file in the processing block.

 ```rust
 [dependencies]